spragaa/silence/README.md

 4. is it possib le to simplify setup_db scripts?
 5. is test_message_database even creates?

+## short term goals:
+0. split Message class into MessageMetadata and MessageText
+1. find the best db for message storage
+2. implement connetion to message db class
+3. implement CRUD operrations for message db class
+4. implement unit tests for CRUD operrations for message db class

 ## goals:
 ~~1. add password and authorization~~
 ~~2. user registration and authorization (nearly there, save user nickname on client side)~~